 1. Idea validation

 Just like in the case of any development project, before you start building it is crucial to validate your idea and do market research.
-Conduct a self-assessment, review all operations within your businesses to identify your existing weaknesses, recognize limitations and come up with the features you will be needing the most.
+Conduct a self-assessment, review all operations within your businesses to identify your weaknesses, recognize limitations and come up with the features you will need most.

 2. Key challenges of TMS Software Development: What Makes a Good Transportation Management System?